top of page

 Animals with intracranial or spinal cord tumors should not take mistletoe.

-Animals with hormonal diseases (feline hyperthyroidism, diabetes mellitus, Crushing's disease) must be medicated and controlled before beginning mistletoe.
+Animals with hormonal diseases (feline hyperthyroidism, diabetes mellitus, Cushing's disease) must be medicated and controlled before beginning mistletoe.

 What are the side effects of Mistletoe?